czl9707/notes-n-writings/Python Async Tests.md

 Without thoroughly reviewing documentation of `pytest-asyncio`, the tests took minutes again, async tests ran as if they were synchronous tests.
 We found ourselves back to the beginning.

-It turns out `pytest-asyncio` wraps all async test functions as synchronous functions, making them consumerable for pytest as regular functions.
+It turns out `pytest-asyncio` wraps all async test functions as synchronous functions, making them consumable for pytest as regular functions.

 Although `pytest-asyncio` do not allow tests to be run concurrently, it do introduce  concurrency inside the scope of single test.